pato12/modern-hotkeys/README.md

   <img src="https://img.shields.io/github/stars/pato12/modern-hotkeys?style=social">
 </p>

-modern-hotkeys is a brand new library to create keyboard shortcuts using modern APIs.
-It has backward compatibility with hotkeys.
-Has no dependencies.
+modern-hotkeys is a library that makes it easy to create hotkeys for your applications.
+It uses modern APIs and supports multiple combinations of keyboard layouts.
+Furthermore, its customizable event filter and scope system allows you to easily add hotkeys to any part of your application.
+You can create a smooth and reliable hotkey experience for your users.
+It has no dependencies.

 ## How to install